Skip to main content

 Paul Goldsmith-Pinkham

-Paul Goldsmith-Pinkham's research interests include consumer & corporate finance, econometrics, and social networks.
-His current work focuses on assessing the costs and benefits of debtor protection policies and understanding the role that consumer debt plays in the macroeconomy.
-Paul's research also studies machine learning techniques applied to economics questions.
+Paul Goldsmith-Pinkham's research interests include consumer & corporate finance, applied econometrics, and social networks.
+His current work focuses on consumer debt, with an eye towards questions of racial, ethnic and gender disparities.
+He also does work as an applied econometrician, examining methods commonly used by empirical researchers.
+These include questions of causal inference as well as applying machine learning techniques to economic questions.
 Before joining Yale, Paul was a Research Economist at the Federal Reserve Bank of New York.
 He earned a bachelor’s degree in economics from Swarthmore College, and a PhD in economics from Harvard University.

 Education